JULY 17, 2021 | MARI, PELOPONNESE | 16 MIN

 Rutger Hauer monologue

 I was just passing the village of Mari when Rutger Hauer was starting his monologue, the most important in the whole film: “I’ve seen things, you people wouldn’t believe …” I write Rutger Hauer, not Roy Betty (film character), because the monologue is partly written by Hauer, and the actor identified with it so much that he often recalled this moment for the rest of his life.
 It’s raining in the movie (which is crucial for this scene), and of course the sun was shining for me.
 Mari turned out to be a beautiful, tiny settlement with individual houses scattered on the slopes of the valley.
 It looked almost deserted, especially since many houses were overgrown with green grass and thick brush.
 As in many other places along the way, I did not meet anyone there.
 Mari was charming, but not much more than other villages in the Peloponnese.
 Quite average delight.
+This key scene for Blade Runner is actually quite unexpected and surprising.
+Here Betty, instead of killing Deckard, saves his life and reveals the greatest truth about the human condition:

 I've seen things, you people wouldn't believe,